 2. Familiarity with the Right Development Tools and Environment

 If you are stepping into Android App development, it is very important that you familiarize yourself with the build automation tools as well as the integrated development environment before you start developing your app.
-You can use Android app studio IDE or the Eclipse for the tools and they will help you learn the basics and many other things that will help improve your code.
+You can use Android app studio IDE or the Eclipse for the tools; they will help you learn the basics and many other things that will help improve your code.
 You can learn Apache Maven, Apache Ant and Gradle as they provide a powerful set of tools to help in managing your builds.

 It is also important that you familiarize yourself with source control tools and concepts.
 Learn the git and then create a git-source repository (by creating an account on Bitbucket or GitHub).
 To understand the basic concepts and terms of how the platform operates, you can use the Git Pocket Guide.

 3. Knowledge of the Application Components

-Application components are the essential building blocks of an android app.
+Application components are the essential building blocks of Android app development.
 Each of the components is a different point by which the system can enter your app.
-And although each one of them exists as its own entity and plays a specific role, there are some which depend on each other and not all of them are actual entry points.
+Although each one of them exists as its own entity and plays a specific role, there are some which depend on each other, and not all of them are actual entry points.

-There are 4 different types of app components each serving a distinct purpose with a distinct lifecycle which defines how it is created and destroyed.
+There are five different types of app components each serving a distinct purpose with a distinct life cycle which defines how it is created and destroyed.
 They include:

 Activities:This is a component that represents a single screen with a user interface (for instance, an email app may have one activity showing a list of new emails, another activity composing emails, and another one reading emails).
 Activities work together to form a cohesive user experience in the app.
 However, each one of them is independent.